jxu0510/ac215_closedai/README.md

 ## Milestone 5

 In Milestone 5, we deployed the application to a Kubernetes cluster, demonstrating scalability by manually adjusting load levels.
 We wrote Ansible playbooks to automate the provisioning and deployment of both the Kubernetes cluster and the application.
-A CI/CD pipeline was implemented using GitHub Actions to automate testing, integration, and deployment, ensuring at least 60% test coverage and documenting untested modules.
+A CI/CD pipeline was implemented using GitHub Actions to automate testing, integration, and deployment, ensuring about 70% test coverage and documenting untested modules.
 Finally, we integrated a production-ready ML workflow with automated data preprocessing and model deploying.

 #### Project Organization